Bob Reynolds (American football, born 1914): Early life

-Later years
+Later life

 After "deciding he'd had enough football," Reynolds moved to Texas and Oklahoma and worked in the oil business in 1936 and 1937.
 Reynolds had been drafted by the Green Bay Packers, but decided not to play professional football.
 In 1937, G.A.
 Richards, a millionaire radio station owner who also owned the Detroit Lions, invited Reynolds to come to Detroit to talk things over.
 Reynolds told Richards he had no interest in playing for the Lions, but noted that he did have an interest in working at Richards' Los Angeles radio station KMPC.
 Richards proposed a coin toss.
 If Richards called it right, Reynolds would play two years for the Lions and work at KMPC in the off-seasons.
 If Reynolds called it right, he would have the radio job without any obligation to play for the Lions.
 Richards won the coin toss, and Reynolds signed a double contract — to play football for the Lions in the fall and to work for KMPC in the off-seasons.

 Reynolds played 20 games as a tackle for the Lions in 1937 and 1938.
 During the offseason in 1938, Reynolds joined the sales staff of Richards' Los Angeles radio station KMPC.
 In 1942, Reynolds was named vice president and general manager of KMPC.
 When Reynolds joined KMPC, it was a small 5,000-watt station.
 In 1947, KMPC received approval from the FCC to increase its broadcasting power to 50,000 watts, making it Southern California's most powerful independent radio station.

 In May 1951, G.A.
 Richards died leaving the station under the management of Reynolds and Loyd Sigmon — the KMPC engineer who developed the traffic Sig Alert.
 Reyolds contacted Gene Autry and advised that he had the inside track to acquire the station and its valuable real estate holdings from Richards' widow.
 Autry and Reynolds acquired the station together and founded Golden West Broadcasting.
 Golden West eventually owned and operated KMPC radio and KTLA television in Los Angeles and KSFO in San Francisco.
 Reynolds served for many years as the president of Golden West Broadcasting.
 Reynolds also served two terms as the president of the Southern California Broadcasters Association.
 (Reynolds was no relation to the Bob Reynolds who served as sports director and Lions announcer for Detroit station WJR for many years.)